open-policy-agent/gatekeeper/website/versioned_docs/version-v3.8.x/help.md

 1. **Tests:** We require all the code in Gatekeeper to have at least unit test coverage.
 2. **Green CI Tests:** We require these test runs to succeed on every pull request before being merged.

-#### Optional benchmarking of changes

-To ensure that any changes made to the code do not negatively impact its performance, you can run benchmark tests on the changes included in a pull request.
-To do this, simply comment `/benchmark` on the pull request.
-This will trigger the benchmark tests to run on both the current HEAD and the code changes in the pull request.
-The results of the benchmark tests will then be commented on the pull request using [benchstat](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat).

-If you are introducing a new feature, doing a big refactor, or fixing a critical bug, it's especially important to run benchmark tests on the changes you are trying to merge.
-This will help ensure that the changes do not negatively impact the performance of the code and that it continues to function as expected.

 ## Contributing to Docs

 If you want to contribute to docs, Gatekeeper auto-generates versioned docs.
 If you have any doc changes for a particular version, please update in [website/docs](https://github.com/open-policy-agent/gatekeeper/tree/master/website/docs) as well as in [website/versioned_docs/version-vx.y.z](https://github.com/open-policy-agent/gatekeeper/tree/master/website/versioned_docs) directory.
 If the change is for next release, please update in [website/docs](https://github.com/open-policy-agent/gatekeeper/tree/master/website/docs), then the change will be part of next versioned doc when we do a new release.